About Our Association501(c)(3) nonprofit organization fostering Nepali culture, tradition, and values.

 - The By-laws shall come into effect on: Immediately after the AGM of NAG.

-- Term: a term is a period starting from the day of AGM that elects the NAG Executive Committee and ends 10 days prior to the next election day of NAG Executive.
+- Term: A term is a period starting from the day of AGM that elects the NAG Executive Committee and ends 30 (thirty) days prior to the scheduled candidates’ nomination day for next election day of NAG Executive Board.

-- Membership: Member must apply or renew his/her membership at least 10 days prior to the scheduled election day.
+- Membership: Member must apply or renew his/her membership at least 30 days prior to the scheduled candidates’ nomination day.

 Amendment by By-Laws Committee (Janak Baral, Dr. Bishwa Adhikari, Bhabindra Basnet, Raju Thapa, Pranaya Lama)